Bristol Link with Beira has launched an urgent appeal to support Beira in mitigating the effects of the virus.

 Youth group Adjomac have been trained on a bottle-cutting project, enabling them to recycle glass bottles into crafts to fund their activities.

-Youth group Adjomac and a local entrepreneur in Beira developed a forestry project and tree nursery in Beira.
+Youth group Adjomac (supported by BLB and ADEL) and a local entrepreneur in Beira developed a forestry project and tree nursery in Beira.
 This created a sustainable source of wood and provided work and other resources for local people.